Frontier Entrepreneurship Podcast

 Innovation and creativity are central to entrepreneurship, but what happens when you go beyond the edge…?

 The Frontier Entrepreneurship Podcast brings you the world’s first, the disruptive, the avant-garde.
-Join co-hosts Braden Kemp (Bioenterprise Canada) and Tracy Morningstar (Canadian Council for Indigenous Business) as they take you to the frontier in conversation with the forerunners of the industries of the future.
+Join co-hosts Braden Kemp (Fundspoke) and Tracy Morningstar (Canadian Council for Indigenous Business) as they take you to the frontier in conversation with the forerunners of the industries of the future.

-This fall, we’re excited to announce that Season 2 of the Podcast will bring you to the outer reaches of agri-food and agricultural biotech in Canada, from plant-derived nano-structures to weed-killing robots.
+• Season 2 of the Podcast brought you to the outer reaches of agri-food and ag-biotech in Canada, from plant-derived nano-structures to sustainable bio-manufacturing.

 In Conversation